Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Evaluation

+\textbf{Datasets.} We consider three datasets of varying size drawn from several domains: a tabular dataset CENSUS~\cite{census}, an image dataset UTKFACE~\cite{utkface}, and a textual dataset IMDB~\cite{imdb}.
+These datasets are standard benchmark used in ML literature.

-\textit{CENSUS} consists of 48842 data records with 42 attributes about individuals from the 1994 US Census data obtained from UCI Machine Learning dataset repository.
-It includes sensitive attributes such as sex and race of the participant.
-Other attributes include marital status, education, occupation, job hours per week among others.
-The classification task is to estimate whether the individual’s annual income is at least 50,000 USD.
-We used 24,000 training data records and 24,000 testing data records.
-This dataset has two sensitive attributes, race and sex, which we use for attesting distributional properties and fairness.
+\textit{CENSUS} contains 48,842 records with 42 attributes from the 1994 US Census, including sensitive attributes like sex and race.
+The task is to predict whether an individual’s annual income exceeds 50,000 USD.
+A 50-50 train-test split yields 24,000 records each for training and testing.
+This translates to 2MB disk size for train and test dataset.

-\textbf{Model Architecture.} We now describe the model architecture used for both the datasets.
-For \textit{CIFAR}, we use a convolutional neural network (CNN) model with three convolution layers of dimensions: [32, 64, 128].
-Each being a filter with padding of 1 and kernel size of 3x3.
-After each convolution layer, there is a maxpool layer of size of 2x2 and a ReLU activation function and a batch normalization layer.
-The final layer has 512 nodes with a dropout layer with 0.25 probability of dropout.
-For \textit{CENSUS}, we use a multi-layered perceptron (MLP) with three layers with each hidden layer of dimensions: [32, 64, 32].
-Further, we use Tanh activation function.

-\textbf{Training Configuration.} We train the model on CIFAR with 52 epochs with a learning rate of 1e-3, using Adam optimizer, and a batch size of 64 achieving accuracy of 81.31\%.
-For CENSUS, we train the model with 10 epochs, learning rate of 1e-3, Adam optimizer, and batch size of 256 achieving accuracy 84.43\%.
-We chose the number of epochs based on when the accuracy converges.